 Physical therapist assistants work under the direction and supervision of a physical therapist.
 Duties may include instructing patients in exercises and activities of daily living, performing manual treatments, and administering modalities such as ultrasound.

-Effective May 15, 2014 the Physical Therapist Assistant program at Hawkeye Community College has been placed on probation by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: www.capteonline.org.
+The Physical Therapist Assistant program at Hawkeye Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: www.capteonline.org.

 Graduation, National Exam Pass, and Employment Rates

 * Ultimate pass rate may change as students retake the exam.

 ** Graduate Employment Rates are determined six months after the students first national exam opportunity.
 Data reflects those who passed the exam.